Wednesday, February 18, 2009

 However, before Arsene Wenger could get substitute Nicklas Bendtner on to the pitch, he saw his team go down to 10 men permanently when Eboue received his second yellow card and a subsequent red.

-Bacary Sagna was penalised for a foul, with referee Dean waving him away twice before eventually brandishing the yellow card.
+The Ivorian had already been booked for his persistent dissent after Bacary Sagna was penalised for a foul, with referee Dean waving him away twice before eventually brandishing the yellow card.

 Eboue then received his second booking for a petulant flick of the boot to trip Luka Modric after the Croatian had done the same to him.
 Dean booked the Tottenham playmaker first before calling Eboue back and making him the 76th Arsenal player to receive his marching orders under Wenger.